zerlok/gendalf/README.md

 - **Powered by [astlab](https://github.com/zerlok/astlab) generator**: Uses Python's built-in Abstract Syntax Tree (AST) to generate Python modules from your domain entities and interfaces.

-## Why gendalf?
+## Why Gendalf?

-With **gendalf**, you don’t have to worry about manually wiring your domain logic to transport code.
-Whether you're building APIs, microservices, or handling complex asynchronous communication, **gendalf** automates the transport layer
+With **Gendalf**, you don’t have to worry about manually wiring your domain logic to transport code.
+Whether you're building APIs, microservices, or handling complex asynchronous communication, **Gendalf** automates the transport layer
 creation: handles repetitive and error-prone process of writing endpoint handlers and clients from scratch, letting you focus on what matters most: your business logic.